gddens/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/86032451/126625047-8965d566-9cc6-4e9d-9813-aea412da47d9.png)

 ### School Summary
-Within the updated challenge code there are two school summaries - the first includes the 9th "NaN" test scores within the calculations for Thomas High School, and the second has them removed from just the passing percentages.
+Within the updated challenge code there are two school summaries - the first includes the 9th "nan" test scores within the calculations for Thomas High School, and the second has them removed from just the passing percentages.
 Below is a breakdown of how this affected Thomas High School within the school summary:

 * Average math score was 83.418349 originally, and then 83.350937 in the updated analysis.
 * Average reading score was 83.848930 originally, and then 83.896082 in the updated analysis.